Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 At R-PUR, we are convinced that a global understanding of air pollution would make it possible to change mentalities more quickly.

-What are PM10?
+What is PM10?
 Definition and measurement.

-The particulate matter or PM (Particulate Matter in English) is a physical particle: it is therefore defined by a size (unlike a gas)
+Particulate matter or PM (Particulate Matter in English) is a physical particle: it is therefore defined by a size (unlike a gas)

-PM10 are 4 times thicker than PM 2.5.
+PM10 is 4 times thicker than PM 2.5.

 More commonly called coarse particles, PM10 are not always visible, since their size is equivalent to 10 microns: they are therefore 6 to 8 times smaller than the thickness of a hair.